19hours/sg-statutes/Acts/Central Provident Fund Act.md

 (ii) for the reimbursement of the cost for the purchase or acquisition of any land (with or without any building thereon) and the construction of any dwelling-house thereon, including the payment of any cost, fee or other incidental expense incurred for the purchase or acquisition of that land and the construction of the dwelling-house;

-(j) with respect to the withdrawal of money from the medisave account of a member for such medical, psychiatric or other treatment or services received, or to be received, by him, his spouse, child, parent or such other persons as may be prescribed;
+(j) to provide, in respect of medical, psychiatric or other treatment or services received, or to be received, by a member or by the member’s spouse, child or parent or by such other persons as may be prescribed, for —

+(i) the withdrawal of money from the medisave account of the member for payment for such treatment or services; and

+(ii) the repayment of such payment by any person who has received such payment;

+[Act 6 of 2016 wef 31/12/2016]

 (k) to provide, in any case where a member or his dependant is insured under a medical insurance scheme or other insurance scheme approved by the Minister charged with the responsibility for health, for —

 (i) the withdrawal of money from the member’s medisave account for the payment of any premium payable by the member or his dependant in respect of the medical insurance scheme or other insurance scheme;

-(ii) the refund of any premium paid by the member or his dependant in respect of the medical insurance scheme or other insurance scheme, the circumstances under which any such refund will be made, and the determination of the manner in which any such refund will be made (including the person who will make any such determination); and
+(ii) the refund or repayment of any premium paid by the member or his dependant in respect of the medical insurance scheme or other insurance scheme, the circumstances under which any such refund will be made, and the determination of the manner in which any such refund or repayment will be made (including the person who will make any such determination); and

+[Act 6 of 2016 wef 31/12/2016]

 (iii) the payment of any rebate given in respect of the medical insurance scheme or other insurance scheme, the circumstances under which any such payment will be made, and the determination of the manner in which any such payment will be made (including the person who will make any such determination);